SanteriHei/GoalGAN-DDPG/README.md

   ```shell
   conda activate <name-of-the-env>
   ```
-- Additionally, Pytorch is needed.
-Refer to https://pytorch.org/get-started/locally/ for installation guide.
+- Additionally, Pytorch is required.
+Refer to [Pytorch's own documentation](https://pytorch.org/get-started/locally/) for installation guide.
 The code was written targeting v1.10.1.

 ## Reproducing the results
 To reproduce the results from the thesis, run